Give Us A Call

 • Dental disease

 Blood work is essential for keeping track of common age-related diseases that pets tend to develop.
-Every pet can benefit from regular annual blood exams but it’s especially important for pets over the age of seven.
+Every pet can benefit from regular annual blood exams, but it’s essential for pets over the age of seven.

-Early detection is critical in preserving the health of your pet and potentially saving their life from dangerous conditions.
-Many diseases and ailments are best avoided and prevention can save you a lot of heartaches, not to mention money.
+Early detection is critical in preserving your pet’s health and potentially saving their life from dangerous conditions.
+Many diseases and ailments are best avoided, and prevention can save you a lot of heartaches, not to mention money.

 Common diseases we can diagnose through blood work include: